GCDigitalFellows/ArduinoTutorial/ArduinoTutorial.md

 Don't forget to unplug your Arduino as you wire your circuit!
 This keeps your computer safe.

+### An important note on reading circuit diagrams

+These diagrams can be tricky to read at first.
+For the diagram above, you'll notice a big circle, which is our piezo buzzer.
+When you look at your piezo buzzer, you'll see it has two tiny legs sticking out beneath it.
+Since these diagrams are two-dimensional, they show the legs sticking out to the *side* of the buzzer.
+So as you wire your circuit, you'll place the two piezo buzzer legs vertically on the breadboard, and the piezo buzzer will appear right over top of it.

+The color of the wires right now just differentiates that you need two different wires, so whichever color wire you'd like to use in your circuit is up to you.

 ## The Code

 Arduino has ready-to-go code, which we'll use to get started today.
 You can open their examples and then edit the code as you like.